aws-samples/aws-gamelift-and-serverless-backend-sample/README_UnityClientServer.md

         * Build to the *LinuxServerBuild* folder with the **exact** name *GameLiftExampleServer*
     * Run the script to deploy build and GameLift resources (`cd FleetDeployment && sh deployBuildAndUpdateGameLiftResources.sh && cd ..`)
     * This will take some time (up to 40 minutes) as the fleet instance AMI will be built and all the GameLift resources deployed.
 You should see all the resources created in the GameLift console (Fleet, Alias, Build, Queue, Matchmaking Rule Set and Matchmaking Configuration) as well as in CloudFormation
-    * **NOTE:** Make sure you let the script run through after the Fleet deployment, as it will configure the scaling for the Fleet locations with the AWS CLI
+    * **NOTE:** Make sure you let the script run through after the Fleet deployment, as it will configure the scaling for the Fleet locations with the AWS CLI.
+The defaults are min 1 and max 1 per Region, as this is the maximum you have on a new AWS account.
+If you have requested limit increases, you can configure a higher maximum by modifying the deployment script.

 # Deployment with PowerShell Scripts